Pseudoephedrine/loratadine

+In 2023, it was the 300th most commonly prescribed medication in the United States, with more than 400,000 prescriptions.

 Medical uses

-Pseudoephedrine/loratadine are indicated for the relief of symptoms associated with allergic rhinitis and the common cold including nasal congestion, sneezing, rhinorrhea, pruritus and lacrimation.
+Pseudoephedrine/loratadine are indicated for the relief of symptoms associated with allergic rhinitis and the common cold including nasal congestion, sneezing, rhinorrhea, pruritus, and lacrimation.

 Composition

 Clarinase Repetabs

 A Clarinase Repetab tablet contains 5 mg loratadine in the tablet coating and 120 mg pseudoephedrine sulfate equally distributed between the tablet coating and the barrier-coated core.
 The two active components in the coating are quickly liberated; release of pseudoephedrine in the core is delayed for several hours.

 Interactions, adverse effects and contraindications

 Interactions, adverse effects and contraindications are described in more detail in the articles about pseudoephedrine and loratadine.

 Interactions

 When sympathomimetics are given to patients receiving monoamine oxidase inhibitors (MAO inhibitors), hypertensive reactions, including hypertensive crises may occur.

 Adverse effects

 During controlled clinical studies with the recommended dosage, the incidence of adverse effects was comparable to that of placebo, with the exception of insomnia and dry mouth, both of which were commonly reported.